Financial Aid - How to Apply for Financial Aid

 All students requesting financial aid, even if not selected for verification, must submit the following:

-- Declaration of Degree (start the process at the SFCC Enrollment Center).
+- Declaration of Degree (start the process at the SFCC Welcome and Advising Center).

-- Official High School or GED Transcript is required for certain scholarships.
+- Official High School Transcript or High School Equivalency Certificate (GED) Transcript is required for certain scholarships.

 Note: All transcripts can be mailed directly to the Registrar's Office.
 Transcripts can also be hand delivered to the Registrar's Office but must remain in the original sealed envelope.